rayrusso/gmail-cleaner/README.md

 docker logs $(docker ps -q --filter name=gmail-cleaner)
 ```

-Copy the URL from logs, open in browser, and authorize.
+**Step 5:** Copy the Google OAuth URL from logs, open in browser, and authorize

 > ⚠️ You'll see "Google hasn't verified this app" - this is normal!
 Click **Advanced** → **Go to Gmail Cleanup (unsafe)** to continue.